elidakirigo/Dreamshare-women-first-digital/README.md

 ## API Integrations

 - **The Movie Database (TMDB)**: Fetches "Most Popular Movies" for the "How Dreamshare Works?" section.
-- **Celebrity API**: Displays "Most Popular Celebrities" in the "Meet a Partner for Your Best Holiday" section.
+- **User Profile API**: Displays "Most Popular Celebrities" in the "Meet a Partner for Your Best Holiday" section.
 - **Load More Functionality**: Fetches additional movies or celebrities dynamically with a "Load More" button.
 - **Modal Interaction**: "See Other Partners" opens a modal to display other celebrity profiles.